jodorganistaca/exploratory_analysis_dataviz/README.md

-In this project, we decided to focus on the impact of different metrics on the performance of football players, such their geographical area, their ages, their position...
+In this project, we decided to focus on the impact of different metrics on the performance of football players, such as their nationality/geographical area, their ages, their position...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>